raimedeiros/animatedSurvey/README.md

 This slider uses bootstrap, be sure to change the path to your bootstrap files.

 ## USAGE
-Keep class enableSlider to use animation.
+Keep class "enableSlider" to use animation.
 Remove it for a simple form.

 ```html
 <div class="boxSurvey enableSlider">